MicroEJ/docs/SDK6UserGuide/gettingStarted.rst

 MicroEJ provides ready-to-use Multi-Sandbox Executables with basic services for developing Sandboxed Applications and deploying them easily on your Device.

-This Getting Started explains how to deploy this Multi-Sandbox Executables on a board and run Sandboxed Applications on it.
+This Getting Started explains how to deploy these Multi-Sandbox Executables on a board and run Sandboxed Applications on it.

 .. list-table::